By Attila Zønn

 I shook his hand.

-He went to a stack of white lawn chairs, lifted one off and brought it over for me.
+He walked to a stack of white lawn chairs, lifted one off and brought it over for me.

 I ran my fingertips across the tabletop and said, “Nice.
 Granite?”